 Against this background, Kew Royal Botanic Gardens (Kew Gardens) and Botanic Gardens Conservation International (BGCI) organized a three-day conference with the title “Restoration for Biodiversity, Carbon Capture and Livelihoods” to discuss how to avoid pitfalls, learn from best practices, and raise the bar for reforestation interventions.
 Here are five main takeaways from the conference:

 A holistic approach is vital for addressing challenges and trade-offs when it comes to action on climate change, biodiversity and sustainable livelihoods.
 Planting trees should not be seen as a silver bullet solution or a quick fix.
-It is key to work with local stakeholders and understand the social, economic and ecological local realities to avoid adverse impacts of tree-planting interventions, especially when it comes to large-scale monocultures of non-native inappropriate species that use more water than indigenous tree species, or when reforestation is done on grasslands or other areas where trees have not been part of the original landscape.
-The article proposing “ten golden rules” for reforestation, published shortly before the conference, can be used as a guide for reforestation effoerts.
+It is key to work with local stakeholders and understand the social, economic and ecological local realities to avoid adverse impacts of tree-planting interventions.
+The article proposing “ten golden rules” for reforestation, published shortly before the conference, can be used as a guide for reforestation efforts.

-For instance, when presenting a rainforest restoration case in India, Dr. Anand Osuri (Nature Conservation Foundation) said, “ We fear we may never see a complete recovery of sensitive biodiversity groups like amphibians or understory trees and shrubs growing between the forest canopy and the forest floor.
-This resonates strongly with the first golden rule of restoration – to protect existing forests first – because once lost, nothing we can do to truly recover them.”
+For instance, when presenting a rainforest restoration case in India, Dr. Anand Osuri (Nature Conservation Foundation) said, “ For more sensitive biodiversity groups like amphibians or understory plants, we fear we may never see complete recovery.
+This resonates strongly with the first golden rule of restoration – to protect existing forests first – because once lost, nothing we do will truly replace them.”

 Along the same lines, Dr. Paul Smith (Secretary General at the BGCI) pointed out that there are thousands of tree species in the wild but that we only plant a few hundred of them.
 “It’s like comparing a symphony to a few tunes on a dog whistle,” Smith said.